bgveenstra/cs-lessons/computer-architecture.md

 - Predict the result of logical operations (AND, NOT, OR) on boolean values.
 - Create and run programs in JavaScript or Ruby.
 - Distinguish among different data types.
-- Define "high-level" and "low-level" programming languages and give examples of each.
+- Define "high-level" and "low-level" in a development context.

 ## Computers